Opinion: Rationalizing Latency Competition in High-Frequency Trading

 In this essay, we examined sub-millisecond latency optimization in modern electronic trading, with a focus on three key benefits: reducing spreads, disseminating fair prices, and mediating supply and demand negotiation.
 We saw how latency reductions allow market makers to manage risk more effectively, leading to tighter spreads that benefit all market participants.
 We explored HFT’s role in rapidly propagating information across related assets and preventing harmful feedback loops, thereby ensuring that prices remain an accurate reflection of supply and demand.
 Third, we drew analogies to low level computer optimizations that ultimately enabled new software applications as they chased Moore’s Law.
 Finally, we challenged the simplistic narrative that HFT is winner-takes-all with most effort going to waste.
 Latency improvements expand what is possible for markets, enabling innovations like smaller tick sizes and more product listings.
 Since the industry is profitable, even after accounting for small, wasted investments and opportunity costs, and has technological side benefits, effort on HFT is going to a good purpose.
 It has no negative externalities like pollution or employee injury, so it doesn’t need taxation or banning.

 So what comes next?
 Will simulation-based models of earth’s 8b human agents, each represented by an AI, be feasible with a few orders of magnitude more compute?
 Will microeconomics be solved by agent-based simulation rather than finding the intersection of supply and demand curves?
 Could prediction markets add a layer below the news, Twitter comment wars, and podcast appearances as a more efficient clearinghouse for uncertainties about the present or future?
 Could debates be settled in bets not words?
 Will AI agent fiduciaries that know and communicate our entire personal vector of wants, needs, goods, and services instantly cross with others’ for a perfect barter system, without the lossy projection down to a single number, the price?
 Will electronic trading concepts become so well known that we can expand realtime central limit order books to more markets, like some tech companies have moved toward, such as Amazon for retail, Google for ads, and Uber for rides?
 We don’t know what improvements technology may enable but hopefully this essay has at least helped explain what currently exists.
-And why even nanosecond improvements are in fact valuable to society and should be cheered and encouraged rather than citicized.
+And why even nanosecond improvements are in fact valuable to society and should be cheered and encouraged rather than criticized.

 This article is not an endorsement by Headlands Technologies LLC or any of its affiliates (collectively, “Headlands Tech”) of the papers discussed, their viewpoints or the companies discussed.
 The views expressed above reflect those of the authors and are not necessarily the views of Headlands Tech.
 The information presented above is only for informational and educational purposes and is not an offer to sell or the solicitation of an offer to buy any securities or other instruments.
 Additionally, the above information is not intended to provide, and should not be relied upon for investment, accounting, legal or tax advice.
 Headlands Tech makes no representations, express or implied, regarding the accuracy or completeness of this information, and the reader accepts all risks in relying on the above information for any purpose whatsoever.